schrieksoft/terraform-provider-snapcd/docs/data-sources/stack.md

 ### Read-Only

 - `default_output_secret_store_id` (String) The ID of the Secret Store that will be used to store this Module's outputs.
-Note that for an 'Output' step to successfully use this Secret Store, it must either be deployed as `is_globally_assigned=true`, or assigned via module/namespace/stack assignment.
+Note that for an 'Output' step to successfully use this Secret Store, it must either be deployed as `is_assigned_to_all_scopes=true`, or assigned via module/namespace/stack assignment.
 - `id` (String) Unique ID of the Stack.
+- `trigger_behaviour_on_modified` (String) Behaviour with respect to applying modules within the Stack if any of the fields on the Stack resource has changed.
+Must be one of 'TriggerAllImmediately' or 'DoNotTrigger'.
+Setting to 'TriggerAllImmediately' will trigger *all* Modules within the Stack to run an apply Job simultaneously.
+Setting to 'DoNotTrigger' will do nothing.
+The default (and recommended) setting is 'DoNotTrigger'.